 The first member of his family to go to university, Robert Nagaj qualified as a physician.
 After some years in work he returned to study in a graduate entry law course, later winning a Scholarship to the Inner Temple and receiving his call to the Bar in 2011.

-He has extensive experience of clinical skills teaching, problem based learning, lecturing and assessment.
-He developed the clinical skills curriculum for the Graduate Entry Medicine course, and has created learning resources including handouts, handbooks, videos and training resources for students and staff.
-He has also contributed to the development of assessment tools for medical undergraduates.
+Dr Nagaj joined St George’s in 2006.
+After moving through a series of roles he is now Senior Lecturer with extensive experience of clinical skills teaching, problem based learning, lecturing, and assessment.
+He developed the Clinical Skills curriculum for the Graduate Entry Medicine course, creating innovative learning resources both for students and for staff.
+He has also played a key role in developing assessment tools for medical undergraduates.

-Dr Nagaj has acted as an external examiner at King’s College London and Imperial College London.
+Dr Nagaj has acted as External Examiner for King’s College London and for Imperial College London.

 Since 2017, Dr Nagaj has also performed the role of SGUL-Ulster Curriculum Consultant, providing expert support and advice to Ulster University towards their development of a new medical school and on implementing the St George’s MBBS4 curriculum.

 Over the years, Dr Nagaj has received formal commendations for his work including a Merit Award in 2011 for contribution to St George’s; a nomination for ‘Most Inspiring Non-Clinical Teacher’ in 2015; and the Education Excellence Award in 2019 for his commitment to listening to the student voice as a driver for change in the curriculum and in the enhancement of teaching and learning.